privacyidea/privacyidea-pam/README.md

 This will install the PAM module in `/lib/security` or `/lib64/security`

 ## Configuration
-The following values can be appended to the pam config file line that references this module:
+The following values (case-sensitive!) can be appended to the pam config file line that references this module:
 | Name     | Description |
 |:--------:|:----------------|
 |url=|Required.
 URL of privacyIDEA.|